The Importance of Having Them

 In prehistoric societies, daily life revolved around survival.
 Activities such as hunting, gathering, crafting tools, and creating clothing were necessities rather than hobbies.
 However, as humans began to develop more complex societies, they started to engage in activities that went beyond survival.

-• Ancient Civilizations: In ancient civilizations like Egypt, Greece, and Rome, there were periods of leisure and recreation, but these activities were often limited to the elite classes.
+• Ancient Civilisations: In ancient civilisations like Egypt, Greece, and Rome, there were periods of leisure and recreation, but these activities were often limited to the elite classes.
 Wealthy citizens participated in hobbies such as painting, poetry, music, and games like chess and backgammon.
 The pursuit of knowledge through philosophy and literature also became a form of intellectual hobby for scholars and aristocrats.

 Medieval & Renaissance Periods: Status & Skill Development